 It is the goal of the College of St. Scholastica as a Catholic Benedictine community to nurture an environment that actively acknowledges and values diversity and is free from racism, sexism, and other forms of prejudice, intolerance or harassment.
 Informed by our Catholic Benedictine heritage and its values of community, hospitality, respect, stewardship and love of learning, we are compelled to be open to diverse points of view and to encourage respectful dissent while engaging in intellectual discourse.

 However, respectful intellectual discourse does not include bias-related conduct that assaults the dignity and worth of the individual.
 Protected freedom of expression ends when bias-related hate, intimidation or hostility begins.
-For more information regarding the Bias Incident Policy, please see page 95 of the Student Handbook.
+For more information regarding the Bias Incident Policy, please review tht section of the Student Handbook.

 To report a bias incident, complete the on-line reporting form to the Office of Diversity and Inclusion.
 Reports can be made anonymously.
 This process is only available to the St. Scholastica community, you will be required to log in with your CSS user name.
 Your identity will be held in confidence unless it is determined that a crime has been committed.

 At the College of St. Scholastica, diversity is not just about numbers.
 You will find at St. Scholastica a deep commitment to fostering a welcoming, respectful and inclusive environment throughout the entire campus community.
 Our dedication to diversity is informed by the knowledge that equity and academic excellence are completely intertwined.